CompCogNeuro/book/book/chapter-02.md

 if (Vm > Theta) then: y = 1; Vm = Vm_r; else y = 0
 ```

 where y is the activation output value of the neuron, and $Vm_r$ is the *reset potential* that the membrane potential is reset to after a spike is triggered.
-Biologically, there are special potassium (K⁺) channels that bring the membrane potential back down after a spike.
+Biologically, there are special potassium ($K^+$) channels that bring the membrane potential back down after a spike.

 This simplest of spiking models is not *quite* sufficient to account for the detailed spiking behavior of actual cortical neurons.
 However, a slightly more complex model can account for actual spiking data with great accuracy (as shown by Gerstner and colleagues [@BretteGerstner05], even winning several international competitions!).
 This model is known as the *Adaptive Exponential* or AdEx model ([Scholarpedia Article on AdEx](http://www.scholarpedia.org/article/Adaptive_exponential_integrate-and-fire_model).
 We typically use this AdEx model when simulating discrete spiking, although the simpler model described above is also still an option.
 The critical feature of the AdEx model is that the effective firing threshold adapts over time, as a function of the excitation coming into the cell, and its recent firing history.
 The net result is a phenomenon called **spike rate adaptation**, where the rate of spiking tends to decrease over time for otherwise static input levels.
 Otherwise, however, the AdEx model is identical to the one described above.